 The applicable waiting periods are defined as mentioned below.

 New to private health insurance or had a gap in cover?

 If you’re getting health insurance for the first time, you’ll have to serve waiting periods before some benefits can be paid.
 The waiting periods for our policies are listed below.
 We’ve broken them up into Hospital cover waiting periods and Extras waiting periods, to make them simpler to understand.

 Remember that you may not be covered for all the services listed.
-You can login to your cover at any time to see what services you’re covered for on your specific cover.
+You can login to your policy at any time to see what services you’re covered for on your specific cover.

 Hospital Waiting Periods